Pancreatic Adenocarcinoma

 Diagnostic Criteria

 Diagnosis and staging is based on imaging (pancreas multiphase CT protocol, EUS, and MRI/MRCP).
 In the case of a resectable tumor, histologic diagnosis is not required prior to surgery.
 In patients planned for neoadjuvant therapy and those who are not surgical candidates, cytologic confirmation of the diagnosis is necessary before starting palliative chemotherapy (eg, FNAB of a pancreatic tumor [through the abdominal wall or during EUS]).
-BAC also allows for the differentiation with acute or chronic pancreatitis.
+FNAB also allows for the differentiation with acute or chronic pancreatitis.

 Differential Diagnosis